StilinskiCyril/aguva-ussd/README.md

 ### Add the following variables in your root project's .env

-    DEFAULT_MESSAGE= # The default message to show when no other message is available RESTRICT_TO_WHITELIST=true # Set to false to allow all msisdns LOG_USSD_REQUEST=true # Set to true to log all ussd request payloads from provider WHITELIST_MSISDNS="254705799644" # Comma separated list of msisdns to whitelist END_SESSION_SLEEP_SECONDS=2 # Delay in seconds before ending session USSD_CODE=657 # This is the ussd code given to you by your provider eg 999 ONLINE_ENDPOINT='api/process-payload/55034fd5-bd23h5d9948f' # The endpoint to receive ussd payloads from provider
+    ## The default message displayed to users when no other response is available
+    USSD_DEFAULT_MESSAGE=

+    ## If set to true, only MSISDNs (phone numbers) in the whitelist are allowed to access the USSD service
+    ## If false, the USSD service is open to all MSISDNs
+    USSD_RESTRICT_TO_WHITELIST=

+    ## If set to true, all incoming USSD request payloads from the provider will be logged for tracking and debugging
+    USSD_LOG_REQUEST=

+    ## A comma-separated list of MSISDNs (phone numbers) that are allowed to access the USSD service
+    ## Only applicable if 'USSD_RESTRICT_TO_WHITELIST' is set to true
+    USSD_WHITELIST_MSISDNS=

+    ## The number of seconds to wait before ending a USSD session
+    ## Some providers require a slight delay before terminating the session
+    USSD_END_SESSION_SLEEP_SECONDS=

+    ## The USSD code assigned by your service provider (e.g., *999#)
+    USSD_CODE=

+    ## The API endpoint that receives USSD request payloads from the provider
+    ## This should be a valid URL where the USSD server can forward incoming requests
+    USSD_ONLINE_ENDPOINT='api/process-payload/55034fd5-bd23h5d9948f'

 ### Create a UssdProcessor.php file in root project's app/Repositories dir & add the following boilerplate code.
 This is your PLAYGROUND, GO CRAZY
 N/B Treat each a method as a new USSD screen instance